LandiMi2/Variant_Calling_Project-/pipeline/README.md

 conda activate variant-calling
 ```

-Perform a dry run using using snakemake
+Perform a dry run to confirm workflow is set to run from start to end without any errors
 ```
 snakemake -np
 ```